Unique Convent and Monastery Accommodations in Rome, Italy

 The grounds of the Piccole Suore della Sacra Famiglia are very well kept and there is a very large patio located in the back of the convent that is great for just sitting and relaxing.
 The metro and bus stops are a 5-10 minute walk from the convent and if you are in Rome to see the Vatican then you are a five-minute walk from St. Peters Square and literally right across the street from the Vatican Museum entrance.
 We stayed at this convent in September of 2010, and the cost was an unbelievable 60 euros per night for the room.
 I don't know how you can do better than this in Rome for clean, safe, air-conditioned accommodations.

 As most of the convents and monasteries do not maintain a website, the best way to contact them is through e-mail or to call them directly.
 Try using Google or some of the travel forums such as Fodors or Frommers for help in finding phone numbers and e-mail addresses.
 Our experience with this has been very positive, and they are usually quick to reply to inquiries.

 I should add that both of the convents that we stayed in had elevators, which may or may not be an issue for you.
 Just be sure to inquire if this is important to you.
 Also, make sure you ask about curfews as some of them have a curfew as early as 10 pm.
 The Villa Rosa did not have a curfew and the Piccole Suore had a midnight curfew.

-Hopefully on your next trip over to Italy you will look into staying in a convent or monastery.
+Hopefully, on your next trip to Italy, you will look into staying in a convent or monastery.
 They are located all over Europe and offer an economical, unique experience that's a little bit off the beaten path.

 Ciao for now.